Government and Public Services

 Running a country at national, regional and city/metropolitan levels requires staff and administrators for all kinds of roles: economists, statisticians, policy analysts, legal experts, researchers, scientists, communication specialists, accountants and many more.

-This briefing focuses on the opportunities, routes into and career paths for those interested in the UK Civil Service and local government: the next section provides an overview the employer landscape.
-For roles in international government see our information on International Organisations, and we have a separate webpage that offers a broader introduction to understanding the wider UK and International job market.
+This briefing focuses on the opportunities, routes into and career paths for those interested in the UK Civil Service and local Government: the next section provides an overview of the employer landscape.
+For roles in international Government see our information on International Organisations, and we have a separate webpage that offers a broader introduction to understanding the wider UK and International job market.

 The flagship graduate programme in this sector is Civil Service Fast Stream.
 However there are a multitude of other organisations, graduate programmes and direct entry opportunities and anyone interested in working in the public sector should broaden their search and research to encompass the very wide array of potential employers.
 For example: